gallagher-tech/GAkit/README.md

 ### Bring Your Own Backend

-We aim to make `ga::kit` "framework agnostic".
+We aim to make `GA::kit` "framework agnostic".
 This means that we would like it to play nicely with other C++ creative coding frameworks like Cinder - or it could be used on its own by including a few supporting libraries.

 The only requirements beyond C++11 are including the `glm` and `nlohmann::json` libraries, and adding an openGL windowing library, like `glfw`.